 There are currently no obvious threats to heritage resources on the site aside from the natural degradation, weathering and erosion that will affect archaeological materials.
 Trampling from grazing animals and/or farm/other vehicles could also occur.
 These impacts would be of negligible negative significance.
 There are no threats to the cultural landscape.

 With mitigation, impacts to the broader cultural landscape may be of moderate significance.
-Importantly, the ancillary infrastructure has been placed in a low area that is almost entirely screened from the R63 by topography and is located 6.2 km away from it.
+Importantly, the ancillary infrastructure has been placed in an area that is almost entirely screened from the R63 by topography and is located 8.5 km away from it.
 In time the facility will become an accepted component of the landscape and the perceived impact will diminish.
 Also, if multiple similar facilities are constructed in the area, then a new electrical 'layer' will develop and become part of the landscape.
-At the smaller scale, the agricultural landscapes around the historical farmsteads will not be directly affected aside from upgrades and / or realignment of existing farm tracks, although they will, at times, be overshadowed by turbines placed on hills within a few hundred meters of the 50 m buffers around the outside of these landscapes.
-Although large parts of the final road layout have not been surveyed, field experience shows that sites requiring in situ conservation are not expected to be found in the kinds of areas proposed for development, and it is expected that any conservation-worthy sites will be very easily sampled in advance of development should avoidance by micro-siting not be possible.
+At the smaller scale, the agricultural landscapes around the historical farmsteads will not be directly affected aside from upgrades and/or realignment of existing farm tracks.
+The two different roads proposed through the waypoint 011 farmstead are to allow later flexibility.
+Although both alignments are acceptable, the alignment closer to the dam in the northeast is a better option from a heritage point of view as it is further from heritage features and will not bisect the farmstead as much.
+Although large parts of the final road layout have not been surveyed, field experience shows that sites requiring in situ conservation are not expected to be found in the kinds of areas proposed for development, and it is expected that any conservationworthy sites will be very easily sampled in advance of development should avoidance by micrositing not be possible.
 There are no heritage impacts that are unacceptable and any direct impacts that may still be unavoidable in the construction phase are expected to be easily mitigated.
 Places where the project roads and / or cables come close to heritage resources are expected to be manageable with No-Go signage and monitoring.
-As such, it is the opinion of the heritage specialist that the Loxton WEF 3 project should be authorised in its entirety.
+As such, it is the opinion of the heritage specialist that the Loxton WEF 2 project should be authorised in its entirety.